 Soccer and Lower Extremity Injury Prevention

-Despite basketball’s critical mass of ACL injuries, soccer has its own high rate of ligament-related issues due to the rapid directional changes, player-to-player contact, and unpredictable nature of the sport.
-Physical therapists can help soccer players via lower extremity alignment training for kicking motions, ankle proprioception exercises to prevent sprains, eccentric hamstring strengthening to prevent strains, and targeted hip and groin mobility work.
+Despite basketball’s critical mass of ACL injuries, soccer has its own high rate of ligament-related issues due to the sport’s rapid directional changes, player-to-player contact, and unpredictable nature.
+Physical therapists can help soccer players via lower extremity alignment training for kicking motions, ankle proprioception exercises to prevent sprains, eccentric hamstring strengthening to avoid strains, and targeted hip and groin mobility work.

 Football and Collision-Related Injury Prevention